-Ramen, or Japanese noodle soup, is a delicious and easy vegan meal.
-This microwave ramen recipe takes just minutes to make, making it a perfect quick, nutritious and filling meal.
+This microwave ramen, or Japanese noodle soup, takes just minutes to make, making it a perfect quick, nutritious and filling meal.

 NB: This is a collaborative post with Panasonic.

-We've always tried to expose our kids to food from a variety of cultures and so he's eaten ramen at Wagamama and at Koi Ramen in Brixton Village a few times and he loves it.
-We also went to Malaysia this summer where he tried noodles in every form possible!
+We've always tried to expose our kids to food from a variety of cultures and so he's eaten ramen at in restaurants a few times and he loves it.

 More recipes you might like